-Checking \$ 444,601
+Checking \$ 444,982

-Money markets 7,102
+Money markets 4,494

-Petty cash/gift cards 2,256
+Petty cash/Gift cards 2,916

-Total \$ 453,959
+Total \$ 452,392

 Cash and cash equivalents are held in various financial institutions.
-At June 30, 2023, the Organization had \$453,151 on deposit in banks, all of which was insured by the Federal Deposit Insurance Corporation.
+At June 30, 2024, the Organization had \$458,114 on deposit in banks, \$23,030 of which was not insured by the Federal Deposit Insurance Corporation.
+The Organization also had money market accounts, in the amount of \$4,494, all of which was insured by the SIPC.
+Money market accounts are SIPC insured up to \$250,000 for cash and \$500,000 per customer.
+Protection provided is only if the brokerage firm ceases doing business and not against losses from fluctuation in the value of the securities.
 The Organization also keeps gift cards on hand for purposes of the Season to Share program.
-These gift cards are included in the cash and cash equivalents of the Organization and totaled \$2,165 as of June 30, 2023.
+These gift cards ,along with petty cash, are included in the cash and cash equivalents of the Organization at June 30, 2024.